vishnuprasadnta/Open-redirect-scanner/README.md

 Example ./redirect.py uber.list '//yahoo.com/%2F..'

-UPDATE:  (Now is not necesary indicate the payload we replace we an entire payloads list)
+UPDATE:  ((Now is not necessarily indicate the payload we replace we an entire payloads list)

 this is pretty awesome, now you can run 1 only command who search all subdomains in 1 file and inject unlimited Payloads from payloads.list